Understanding Sudden Double Vision

 If sudden double vision occurs with specific warning signs, it should be treated as a medical emergency.
 Seeking immediate care is critical to prevent permanent damage or address a life-threatening condition.

-A sudden, severe headache that you might describe as "the worst headache of your life" occurring with double vision can indicate a stroke, brain aneurysm, or hemorrhage.
+A sudden, severe headache that you might describe as 'the worst headache of your life' occurring with double vision can indicate a stroke, brain aneurysm, or hemorrhage.
 Call for emergency medical help immediately.

 Any double vision accompanied by weakness, dizziness, difficulty speaking or swallowing, confusion, or loss of coordination requires immediate emergency evaluation.
 These signs point to a problem within the brain.